Why There is NO Unit Trusts ( Mutual Fund ) in My Portfolio

-How Fees erode our return .. even with 1 or 2 % point ,,, huge impact in the long run !
+How Fees erode our return .. even with 1 or 2 % point,,, huge impact in the long run!

-Passive vs active fund performance in 2014 ( if you are lucky , you might be in the group of 15% )
+Passive vs active fund performance in 2014 ( if you are lucky, you might be in the group of 15% )

-How about fund performance from Europe ?
-Well, almost the same , below link from FT.com :
+How about fund performance from Europe?
+Well, almost the same, below link from FT.com :

-More money are moving into passive funds
+More money is moving into passive funds

-Below links from few famous financial bloggers would give you a very good insight and understanding on pro and con of investing in unit trust :
+Below links from a few famous financial bloggers would give you a very good insight and understanding on pro and con of investing in unit trust :

-Why Investing In Mutual Funds or Unit Trusts May Not Be A GOOD Idea? : by BIGfatpurse
+Why Investing In Mutual Funds or Unit Trusts May Not Be A Good Idea? : by BIGfatpurse

 No discussion on unit trust ( mutual fund ) is complete without knowing what is " survivorship bias ".